Wilts, Somerset and Weymouth Railway: Sale to the GWR

-At this period actually obtaining money that had been subscribed was proving exceptionally difficult, and the company was unable to fund continuing construction work.
+In this period, actually obtaining money that had been subscribed was proving exceptionally difficult, and the company was unable to fund continuing construction work.
 Only the large, established railway companies with an actual income could raise money, and as the pressure increased, the directors realised that the only way forward was to sell their line to the GWR.
-That decision was taken by them in October 1849, and the transfer took place on 14 March 1850; it was confirmed by an Act of Parliament on 3 July 1851, which dissolved the Wilts, Somerset & Weymouth company.
+That decision was taken by them in October 1849, and the transfer took place on 14 March 1850; it was confirmed by the Great Western Railway Act 1851 (14 & 15 Vict. c. xlviii) on 3 July 1851, which dissolved the Wilts, Somerset and Weymouth Railway Company.

 Frome and Warminster

 Money was difficult to find even for the GWR, and attention was given to reaching places that might bring in extra traffic without great expenditure in getting there.
 Frome, on the edge of the Somerset coalfield, was such a place, and the line was built there from Westbury.
 Captain R. W. Lufman of the Board of Trade inspected the section from Westbury to Frome, and approved it, and it opened to the public on 7 October 1850.
 Warminster, a thriving market town on the future Salisbury line, was also an objective, and the section from Westbury opened on 9 September 1851.
 The branch line from Frome to Radstock, centre then of the Somerset coalfield, was started too, but then difficulties with getting possession of the necessary land delayed things so much that the branch was put in abeyance.

-To generate much-needed capital to complete the line, the GWR created a "Frome, Yeovil and Weymouth Railway" company which was authorised by Act of 30 June 1852 to complete that route: its capital was to be £550,000 with borrowing powers of £183,000.
+To generate much-needed capital to complete the line, the GWR created a Frome, Yeovil and Weymouth Railway company which was authorised by an act of Parliament, the Frome, Yeovil and Weymouth Railway Act 1852 (15 & 16 Vict. c. cxxv) of 30 June 1852 to complete that route: its capital was to be £550,000 with borrowing powers of £183,000.
 The intention evidently was to arouse local interest—and money—but the latter was not forthcoming and the company was dissolved without achieving anything.